wsulliv8/wsulliv8.github.io/_posts/2025-3-8-descent.md

 $$\text{subject to } \alpha_i \geq 0 \text{ and } \sum_{i=1}^n \alpha_i y_i = 0$$

-Sequential Minimal Optimization (SMO), proposed by Platt in 1998, efficiently solves this through a series of gradient descent-like steps on carefully chosen pairs of dual variables.
+Sequential Minimal Optimization (SMO) efficiently solves this through a series of gradient descent-like steps on carefully chosen pairs of dual variables.

 ### 4. Computer Vision and Graphics